Neheltary/UserFilesBackup/README.md

 ![Paramiko 2.7.2](https://img.shields.io/badge/Paramiko-2.7.2-lightgrey)

 # UserFilesBackup

 This tool is saving user files as specified below:
 - Windows nodes - "Documents" folder
 - Unix nodes - homedir

 Tested from Debian 11 to Debian 11 / Windows 10
-& from Windows 10 to Debian 11 / Windows 10
+And from Windows 10 to Debian 11 / Windows 10

 # Version history
 v1.0: a network scan is done in order to prompt the user about choosing a node to backup

 # TO DO

 **Security: **
 - Hide the password inputs --> getpass module
 - Ensure that the user's inputs are respecting the required format